Str-Transformer/Str_Transformer/README.md

 best_model.pth trained on the Baseline Dataset

 # Acknowledgement
-Our code refers to PointNetVLAD and PointWeb.
+Our code refers to PointNetVLAD